Over its five seasons, TV series Breaking Bad became a global phenomenon, drawing in millions of viewers from around the world.

 The Breaking Bad locations are spread around Albuquerque, but generally cluster in two distinct areas: the Northeast Heights and Downtown.
 With this in mind, the easiest way to tour the sites is to check out the Northeast Heights sites by car and then opt to walk or cycle the Downtown sites (or take the cycling tour recommended below).

 Albuquerque's downtown area is a lovely grid of leafy, older streets where many of the classic scenes in Breaking Bad were shot.
 Jesse's house is here, as is his parents', the Pinkman residence.
-You'll also find Tuco's hideout, which Walter blew up in Season 1, and a particularly scenic multi-storey car park where Gus Fring realises Walt has rigged his car with a bomb.
+You'll also find Tuco's hideout, which Walter blew up in Season 1, and a particularly scenic multi-story car park where Gus Fring realizes Walt has rigged his car with a bomb.
 Walking here is easy, but the best way to get around is by bicycle, as the streets are flat, straight and generally quiet.

 You can rent a bike from Routes Rentals, who offer a multitude of cycling options from basic two-speed street cruisers to workhorse mountain bikes, starting at $15/hr.
-Alternatively, they run 'Biking Bad' cycling tours (1.5-2 hrs) of the downtown area every other Saturday that take in the show's most significant sites.
+Alternatively, they run 'Biking Bad' cycling tours (1.5-2 hrs, $65pp) of the downtown area every other Saturday that take in the show's most significant sites.
 Led by partner-owners Josh and Heather, who are ultimate Breaking Bad fans themselves, the tours include lots of backstory on the show, highlights and important things to note about scenes at each location.
 The tour guides carry laptops to show clips of scenes shot at the locations, which really adds to the ambience.

 Twisters: playing the part of the inimitable Los Pollos Hermanos on the show, Twisters is in fact an Albuquerque chain that serves up New Mexican fast food specialties, from burritos to burgers.